Swarooptheja/Appavengers/README.md

 </h3>

-We have made this website with the help of ReactJS.
+I have made this website with the help of ReactJS.
-Our website is resposible for mobile ,tablet , laptop.
+My website is resposible for mobile ,tablet , laptop.

 <h2>TECH STACK :</h3>
 <p>